Expand all

 Administrative tasks

-Document project updates and progress, changes, and requests for approval of additional costs in a file note (Accessibility Modifications, Residential or Workplace).
+Medical aid team checks for the approval file note when invoicing for the project comes in.
+Document project updates and progress, changes, and requests for approval of additional or increased costs in a file note (Accessibility Modifications, Residential or Workplace).
 Send the file note to the correct level of authority for approval, as required.
 Document ownership decisions and details in a file note (Accessibility Modifications, Residential or Workplace) and flag it as Significant.
-Document project completion details in a file note (Accessibility Modifications/Residential or Workplace/CM Project Completion Details).
-Include any recommendations for referral for OT reassessment (if required) to determine any changes in the worker's care needsHome modifications do not always result in changes to personal care allowance.
-In some cases, the modifications are completed to improve a worker's quality of life. (i.e., personal care allowance, home maintenance allowance) following the home modifications.
 When the modification is completed, send the Claimant - Custom (CL000A) letter to the worker and/or employer.
 The following invoices may be submitted: Contractor: - Residential & Workplace Modifications (C910) Invoice.

 - Residential & Workplace Modifications (C909) Final Report.